Forensic medical services for victims of sexual offences

 The Taskforce vision, as set out in its five year work plan published in October 2017, is to support health boards to ensure consistent, person-centred, trauma informed healthcare and forensic medical services and access to recovery for anyone who has experienced rape or sexual assault in Scotland.

-Any resulting legislation from our consultation on legislation to improve forensic medical services for victims of rape and sexual assault will deliver against two of the ten HMICS recommendations.
+The Forensic Medical Services (Victims of Sexual offences) Bill follows our consultation on legislation to improve forensic medical services for victims of rape and sexual assault.
+The bill will deliver against two of the ten HMICS recommendations.
 This underpins the work of the CMO Taskforce which has the wider responsibility to deliver against the remaining eight HMICS recommendations.